Learn everything there is to know about CNC machining in our CNC Machining Guide.

 - Autodesk Inventor or Fusion 360

-The modern CAD systems can be particularly helpful with designers who need to design complex 3D surfaces and features and perform detailed analysis.
+Modern CAD systems can be beneficial for designers who need to design complex 3D surfaces and features and perform detailed analysis.